 No one considered that anything was wrong with me because I was smart and because I was a girl.

-was 37 when I was diagnosed.
-I spent the next several months reflecting on all those years of "failure" that I wish I had back.
-I spent the next 15 years spinning my wheels trying to figure out how to consistently manage my ADHD, with and without meds, while trying to be a good wife, mother and employee.
-Therapists came and went.
-I couldn’t find ‘the one’ that could help me.
+Right before that, I found out what adult ADHD was, and that I probably had it.
+I was 37.
+I spent months reflecting on all those years I wish I had back.
+I spent the next 15 years spinning my wheels trying to figure out how to successfully manage my ADHD, with and without meds, while trying to be a good wife, mother and employee.
+I couldn’t find the right therapist that could help me.
 They either focused on “underlying issues”, imposed strategies that didn’t work, or straight out didn’t believe in ADHD.

 That’s when I knew what I wanted to do.
 I wanted to help people like me.
-Educate and help them with well-advised information, and let them know that THEY ARE OK.
+Educate and help them with well-advised information and let them know that THEY ARE OK.
 I wanted to make the world aware of ADHD and that THE STRUGGLE IS REAL.

 As an African American female coach with ADHD I am passionate about reaching girls like me and giving them the necessary tools to succeed in college and life.
 As an adult with ADHD I intend to help adults manage their ADHD to where they can truly see past the mountain in front of them, and into the future, with hope.